 Over 1 billion people use Facebook every day, trillions of photos are being taken, and billions are shared.
 By the year 2020, it is estimated that there will be over 6.1 billion smartphone users.
 Also, 1/3rd of all data will be transmitted through the cloud platform.
 Apart from these, there is a lot of data involving online banking, business, movies, television, music, and games.

 High in Demand: While Masters in Business Analytics is more or less comparatively new, it’s regarded as quite popular among the world’s major MNCs.
-The companies not having their own in-house Business Analyst need to outsource and take the services of Business Analytics companies.
+The companies not having their in-house Business Analyst need to outsource and take the services of Business Analytics companies.
 It is due to the rise in interest in Business Analytics in the IT sector that various Business Schools have started to offer Masters in Business Analytics.

 Short Duration: Master in Business analytics is 12 to 14 month (Full Time) long program.
 It is regarded as one of the shortest masters programs for an in-demand job.

 Various Job Profiles: Even if you hold a degree in Masters in Business Analytics, it doesn’t necessarily mean that you have to be a Business Analyst.
-There are different job profiles such as Financial Analyst, Statistician, Market Research analysts, and others.
+There are different job profiles, such as Financial Analyst, Statistician, Market Research analysts, and others.
 So, you are free to explore according to your wish!
-Graduates having a masters in Business Analytics work at large companies, or start their own businesses, work in banks or FinTech, go for web-based businesses, retail and food companies, media companies, and marketing companies.
+Graduates having a masters in Business Analytics work at large companies, or start their businesses, work in banks or FinTech, go for web-based companies, retail and food companies, media companies, and marketing companies.

 Higher Growth: According to surveys and studies by the US Bureau of Labour Statistics, jobs as a Business Analyst are estimated to increase by 20% by 2020.
 To sum up, the job opportunities for Business Analysts are already growing and will continue to prosper over the years.